rebeccamrfoster/Kanary/README.md

 - jQuery
 - jBuilder
 - Webpack
-- Amazon S3
+- Amazon Web Services S3

-The backend of Kanary is built with the Ruby on Rails framework and a PostgreSQL database.
-Thumbnails and videos are implemented using Active Storage and hosted by Amazon's S3 cloud service.
+Kanary is built with the React framework and Redux architecture on the frontend, supported by Ruby on Rails and a PostgreSQL database on the backend.
+Thumbnails and videos are implemented using Active Storage and hosted by Amazon Web Services S3.

 # Features